64MM4-KN1F3/regex-line-filter/README.md

 - **Hotkey Assignable Custom Filters:** Create custom filters and assign individual hotkeys to them.
 Toggling multiple custom filters will allow for incremental additive/subtractive filter output.

+- **Child indents:** Child indents will be included in an active filter by default.
+This behaviour can be disabled in plugin settings if desired.

 ##### Known Limitations:

 - **Copying filtered text:** Highlighting and copying filtered lines will implicitly copy all the lines that are filtered between the beginnning and end of the highlighted text.